prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 ### Ingest as counter with `__temporality__` label

-This option extends the metadata labels proposal (PROM-39).
+This option is a more generic solution to adding deltas to Prometheus, modifying the Prometheus model to allow counters to have either cumulative or delta temporality.
+It extends the metadata labels proposal (PROM-39).

 Ingest delta metrics as Prometheus counters.
 When ingesting a delta metric via the OTLP endpoint, the metric type is set to `counter` / `histogram` (and thus the `__type__` label will be `counter` / `histogram`).
 To be able to distinguish from cumulative counters, an additional `__temporality__` metadata label will be added.
 The value of this label would be either `delta` or `cumulative`.
 If the temporality label is missing, the temporality should be assumed to be cumulative.